Italy's Seat shares jump with debt deal in sight

 "On paper it looks like an agreement is within reach.
 The only hurdle to solve is (full approval from) bank lenders," a source familiar with the situation said.

-Seat has about 70 Italian and foreign bank lenders, including Britain's Royal Bank of Scotland (RBS.L).
+Seat has about 70 Italian and foreign bank lenders, including Britain's Royal Bank of Scotland.

 The deal foresees the conversion of a 1.2 billion euro portion of junior debt into equity.